Try our free ROI calculator. Discover your site's revenue potential.

 For this reason, it’s very important that all your links be readable and not buried under AJAX JavaScript.

-So does that mean you don’t need to worry about whether Google can crawl your AJAX website?
-Not necessarily.
+So the question remains: do you have to worry about whether Google can crawl your AJAX website?
+It depends.

 While it’s true that the AJAX crawling scheme proposed in 2009 is now obsolete, we only have Google’s assurances that its web crawlers can now crawl and parse JavaScript websites.